Extract Data from PDFs to Airtable using OpenAI

 }

-Note: If you want to extract additional fields from each invoice, such as tax or quantity, add them to the output format JSON.
+Note: If you want to extract additional fields from each document, such as author information or categories, add them to the output format JSON.

 Now we'll reference the PDF files in the table.